shakdavis/activedirectory-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 7.
 After about a few minutes try logging back into your DC-1 network which should now be your active domain user.
+To give a user domain user access, you'd enter into the textbox *mydomain
 Step 8.
 </p>
 <br />